mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 to stop them.
 He takes careful aim and blasts one (a former dock worker with an END of 8) in the leg with his shotgun.
 Rolling damage, Mike gets a total of 17 points – enough for a Crippling wound.
-The spore- zombie’s leg is completely out of action.
+The spore-zombie’s leg is completely out of action.
 It continues to crawl towards Mike, who can now easily avoid its advance providing he maintains a brisk walking pace.

 Meanwhile, Arix the Accountant has found a plasma gun.
 He is not a great shot but manages to hit one of